E-mail MeBrad Culpepper

 • 2011 Brad was the national spokesman for I-9 Sports.

-• Brad is on the Board of Directors for the Gulf Ridge Council, Boy Scouts of America.
-He is also on the Board of Directors for the Tampa Chapter of the Salvation Army.
+• Brad has served on the Board of Directors for the Gulf Ridge Council, Boy Scouts of America.
+He has also served on the Board of Directors for the Tampa Chapter of the Salvation Army.

 Brad currently resides in Tampa with his wife Monica (University of Florida Homecoming Queen-1991) and their three children, Rex, Judge and Honor.